jeromecoupe/11ty-paginate-taxonomies/src/content/blogposts/2021-04-04-earlier-blogpost.md

 ---
-title: an earlier blogpost
+title: earlier blogpost
-categories: [test, travels, javascript, électrique]
+categories: ["test", "travels", "javascript", "électrique"]
+themes: ["development"]
 ---

-this is the content
+this is the con©tent